simbrain/simbrain/trunk/etc/Readme.txt

 For more info see http://www.simbrain.net and http://code.google.com/p/simbrain/

-You will need to have java 1.6 or later installed: http://www.oracle.com/technetwork/java/javase/downloads/index.html
+You will need to have java 1.7 or later installed: http://www.oracle.com/technetwork/java/javase/downloads/index.html

 GETTING STARTED

 Some quick things you can do to get a quick sense of how Simbrain works.

-1) Run different scripts using the Script menu in the workspace menu, and pressing play in the workspace toolbar.
+1) Open different workspaces using File > Open Workspace and press play in the in the workspace toolbar.

-2) Open different workspaces using File > Open Workspace and press play in the in the workspace toolbar.
+2) Run different scripts using the Script menu in the workspace menu, and pressing play in the workspace toolbar.